 Being overweight increases your need for all antioxidants.
-Antioxidants include but are not limited to Vitamin A, C, E, Minerals zinc and selenium.
+Antioxidants include but are not limited to Vitamin A, C, E, Minerals zinc, and selenium.
 Obesity is also linked to Vitamin D deficiency.
 The larger you are the more vitamin D you need.

 Motivate yourself for success.
 Hang an old favourite item of clothing that no longer fits you insight and try it on once a week and watch it get closer and closer to actually fitting.
 Find old pictures of yourself that your both love and hate and the way you look and put them on the fridge.
-This might help you choose to feed the healthier version of yourself and not the unhealthy version of you.
+This might help you choose to feed the healthier version of yourself and not the unhealthy version of yourself.

 Recruit a friend or two to support you on your weight loss journey.
 Share your challenges, keep everyone accountable and celebrate your wins together.
 If your friends are more likely to sabotage your success than encourage you, it's time to look for support elsewhere.
 You may benefit from the support of a practitioner or your local area may have suitable group activities such as walking groups where you can meet new people who value health.
-Don't forget to reach out in our Facebook Group.

 Open up your elimination pathways.
 Old body fat doesn’t just evaporate it needs to be removed from your body.
 You need to be well hydrated.
 Expect increased urination and bowel movements.
-Constipate will slow down your results and needs to be urgently addressed.
+Constipation will slow down your results and needs to be urgently addressed.

 Increase lymphatic movement.
 Your lymphatic system works as a sewer, it moves around and removes waste products.
 Increasing the movement of lymphatic fluid, cleanses the body and increases its ability to drop weight.
 Try dry skin brushing, massage, and movement.
 Why not head to the day spa?
 This can be a good reward for hitting your first target and help accelerate the accomplishment of your next weight goal.